 This is part of a series of posts on systems engineering and performance at Scalyr.
 For a look at frontend performance, see Optimizing AngularJS: 1200ms to 35ms.

 Using a brute-force approach, we’ve been able to implement blazing-fast, reliable, flexible search of aggregated logs.
 We hope you’ll find these ideas useful in your own projects.
-If you’d like to see Scalyr’s performance in action, try it free or learn more about our hosted log monitoring tool.
+If you’d like to see Scalyr’s performance in action, try it free or learn more about our log monitoring tool.